Back to top

 • History of mild warning strokes

-• Evidence of disease in arteries elsewhere, such as heart disease
+• Evidence of disease in arteries elsewhere

 • Heart rhythm abnormalities

 Vascular dementia affects every person differently depending on the underlying causes.
+Symptoms may develop suddenly, like after a stroke, or progress more gradually due to causes such as small vessel disease.

 • Problems with planning, organising, making decisions or solving problems